Coonabarabran: Coonabarabran High School

-Coonabarabran High School is on the Oxley Highway and is Government funded.
+Coonabarabran High School (established 1962) is on the Oxley Highway and is Government funded providing secondary education to the surrounding area.
 It has approximately 380 students.
-It has a range of academic and sporting facilities including an agriculture plot, three computer labs, and a hall.
-The Principal is Mrs Mary Doolan, and the Deputy Principal is Mr Duncan Graham.

-St Lawrence's Catholic School
+St Lawrence's Catholic Primary School

-St Lawrence's Catholic School is on Dalgarno Street.
+St Lawrence's Catholic Primary School is on Dalgarno Street, founded in 1888 by the Sisters of Saint Joseph.
 It caters for kindergarten to Year Six and has approximately 110 students.
-Education is based around the Catholic faith.
-It has an agriculture plot, a computer lab, recently renewed basketball courts and is across the road from St Lawrence's Catholic Church.
+Education is based around the Catholic faith and is across the road from St Lawrence's Catholic Church.
 The high school part of the school closed at the end of 2009.